mitin001/transcriber/blog/books/lindsay-gibson/2019/01-your-eip.md

 > EI parents don’t just act wounded or abandoned if you can’t help.
 They’ll quickly become angry or outraged if you don’t comply.
 First they play on your sympathies, then they threaten you with their displeasure.
 If you don’t jump to make them feel better right away, they act insulted and accuse you of being heartless.
 You are branded a selfish, unreliable person for anything less than making their issues your most important concern.

-Let them do this to you, and the mere disrespect will escalate into outright sadism.
+If you let them do this to you, what started as mere disrespect will quickly escalate into outright sadism.

 > Sadistic parents like it when their child feels powerless.
 They secretly enjoy making their children feel desperate by giving them extreme physical punishments, refusing to interact with them for long periods of time, handing down unfathomably long restrictions, or making them feel trapped.

 Helpless children will let their parents abuse them because they don't know any better.
 They don't know who they could turn to for help.

 > When Bruce was a little boy, his father would squeeze him tightly on his lap and refuse to let him down.
 If Bruce started to squirm or cry, his father would send him to his room and beat him with a belt.
 Later his father would apologize but explain that Bruce brought it on himself by being so “bad.”

+This nightmare is what many children live through every day.
+As an adult, you can choose to wake up from it.
+Stop letting emotionally immature people abuse you.